Complexity: Disorganized complexity

+Organized complexity

 Organized complexity, in Weaver's view, resides in nothing else than the non-random, or correlated, interaction between the parts.
 These correlated relationships create a differentiated structure that can, as a system, interact with other systems.
 The coordinated system manifests properties not carried or dictated by individual parts.
 The organized aspect of this form of complexity with regard to other systems, rather than the subject system, can be said to "emerge," without any "guiding hand".
 The number of parts does not have to be very large for a particular system to have emergent properties.
 A system of organized complexity may be understood in its properties (behavior among the properties) through modeling and simulation, particularly modeling and simulation with computers.
 An example of organized complexity is a city neighborhood as a living mechanism, with the neighborhood people among the system's parts.

+Weaver's "organized complexity" can be compared to Simon's "hierarchic system", which include for example the organization of cells into tissues, organs and organisms forming a coherent whole.
+Organized complexity is hierarchic in the sense that it is « analyzable into successive sets of subsystems ».
+In those hierarchic systems, « we can distinguish between the interactions among subsystems, on the one hand, and the interactions within subsystems – i.e., among the parts of those subsystems – on the other ».
+For examples, in the body there are interactions between cells and interactions between organs.
+For Simon a "hierarchic system" can exist with or without authority relation between a “boss” system and subordinate sub-systems.

 Sources and factors

 There are generally rules which can be invoked to explain the origin of complexity in a given system.

 The source of disorganized complexity is the large number of parts in the system of interest, and the lack of correlation between elements in the system.

 In the case of self-organizing living systems, usefully organized complexity comes from beneficially mutated organisms being selected to survive by their environment for their differential reproductive ability or at least success over inanimate matter or less organized complex organisms.
 See e.g. Robert Ulanowicz's treatment of ecosystems.
+Interestingly, a strong correlation is observed between this organismal complexity and the mean length of genes.

 Complexity of an object or system is a relative property.
 For instance, for many functions (problems), such a computational complexity as time of computation is smaller when multitape Turing machines are used than when Turing machines with one tape are used.
 Random Access Machines allow one to even more decrease time complexity (Greenlaw and Hoover 1998: 226), while inductive Turing machines can decrease even the complexity class of a function, language or set (Burgin 2005).
 This shows that tools of activity can be an important factor of complexity.